Baron Batch

-Baron Batch (born December 21, 1987), self-styled "The Artist", a Pittsburgh-based entrepreneur and former American football running back who retired from the National Football League (NFL) in 2013.
+Baron Vaun Batch (born December 21, 1987), self-styled "the Artist", is an American Pittsburgh-based entrepreneur and former professional football running back who played for the Pittsburgh Steelers of the National Football League (NFL).
 He played college football at Texas Tech University.

-Batch chose to play college football at Texas Tech University over offers from Northwestern University, Duke University, and New Mexico State University.
+Early life

 Batch is from Midland, Texas.
-He is the owner and creator of Angry Man Salsa and creative director of Studio AM.
 He is the brother of Brian Batch of the band Alpha Rev.